Recently, I’ve talked a lot about how to avoid traditional networking events and still build your network (see: You Don’t Need Networking Events).

 - Change equals movement; movement equals change

 This is a very small sampling of the practical ideas in the book.
-We’ll be exploring and practicing more at our next We Hate Networking Meetup on March 15.
-I’ll also bring a copy of the book for everyone to take a look at.
+We explore and practice more at our We Hate Networking Meetup that focuses on this topic.
+I also bring a copy of the book for everyone to take a look at.

 If you try any of the techniques out in the real world, let me know how it goes!
 I’d love to hear your stories.